Reyxalim/Discord.js-Event-Handler/README.md

 A tutorial on how to make a event handler using the Discord.js lib

 ## index.js ##
-First, let's require our all the module that we need
+First, let's require all the module that we need
 ```js
 const Discord = require('discord.js');
 const { readdirSync } = require('fs');